sohailsomani/soso-state/README.md

 yours truly is also currently in some corporate repository somewhere and I am tired of rewriting the damn thing every few years.

+The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser).

 With `soso.statetree`, you describe the shape of any portion of your state and combine it as needed for a particular application.